 Making Lacto Fermented Bok Choy

-Bok choy is a type of Chinese cabbage, similar in texture to Napa cabbage.
-Since bok choy, and all cabbages, grow low and very close to the soil their microbiome composition is wonderful!
-This makes all cabbages easy vegetables to ferment.
+Bok choy is a Chinese cabbage that is similar in texture to Napa cabbage.
+Since bok choy and all cabbages grow low and very close to the soil, their microbiome composition is wonderful!
+This makes all cabbages easy vegetables to ferment, and fermented bok choy is one of my absolute favorites.

 It’s important to start with fresh vegetables for this fermentation project.
 You can use these easy tips to make sure your bok choy is fresh and ready for fermentation:

 - Crisp and Snappy: The leaves should be firm and crisp with turgor pressure.
-You should hear a “snap” when you break off a bok choy leaf.
-If the leaves are malleable and you can bend the leaves with no snapping, the bok choy isn’t fresh.
+When you break off a bok choy leaf, you should hear a “snap.”
+If the leaves are malleable and you can bend them without snapping, the bok choy isn’t fresh.

 - Color: Fresh bok choy leaves have bright white bottoms and vivid green tops.
 Don’t use bok choy that has yellowing on the green parts of the leaves.